Baumzin/Atividade-Pratica-React_Native/README.md

 3. Run the installation file and follow the instructions to install React Native.
 4. After installation, open the terminal or command prompt and type the command `npm install expo-cli --global` to install Expo CLI globally (outside the project, on your machine).
 5. After cloning the project, open the terminal or command prompt and type the command `cd` to enter the project directory (the cloned project).
-6. After installation, open the terminal or command prompt and type the command `expo start --tunnel` to start the project. (`--tunnel` is used so that your computer and cell phone do not need to be on the same internet network to work).
+6. After installation, open the terminal or command prompt and type the command `expo start --tunnel` to start the project. (`--tunnel` it's used so that your computer and cell phone that are connected do not need to be on the same internet network to work).
 7. After starting, open the mobile application and scan the QR CODE that will be displayed in the terminal or command prompt.